Vjosa Osmani: Early life and education

-Osmani earned her bachelor's degree in law from the University of Prishtina in Kosovo.
-She continued with graduate studies at the University of Pittsburgh School of Law (Pitt Law), earning a master's degree in law (LLM) in 2005 and a doctorate in juridical science (SJD) in 2015.
+Osmani received a BA degree in law from the University of Pristina (Kosovo) in 2004.
+She then pursued graduate studies at the University of Pittsburgh School of Law, earning an LLM in 2005, followed by an SJD degree in 2015.
 Her doctoral dissertation addressed the applicability of the UN Convention on Contracts for the International Sale of Goods (CISG) in Kosovo as Kosovo's legal status has evolved since 1988, when the CISG first entered into force.